5 min read

 Spot the difference

-Semantics Recommendations are part of the Empathy Platform’s recommendations catalogue.
+Semantics Recommendations are part of the Empathy Platform’s recommendations catalog.
 Even though the core purpose for all recommendation types is to ease product discoverability, their scope is totally different.
 Unlike Top Product Recommendations, which are not related to the search queries or the shopper intent, as they showcase the most frequently visited products in your commerce store, Semantics Recommendations offer products that align semantically with the shopper's search intent.

 interact